Subaru WRX vs STI: Which Is Right For You?

 Trims and Sub-models

-The 2021 Subaru WRX has a base, Premium, and Limited trim option.
+The 2023 Subaru WRX has a Base, Premium, Limited, and GT trim option.
 Each builds on the last in terms of content and options.

-The 2021 Subaru WRX STI comes in the STI and STI Limited trims.
-The STI base trim comes with most of the content of the WRX Limited model, while the STI Limited adds the performance upgrades (rear spoiler options, Recaro front seating) that are optional for the base STI.
+The 2023 Subaru WRX STI comes in the STI and STI Limited trims.
+The STI base trim comes with most of the content of the WRX Limited model, while the STI Limited adds performance upgrades (rear spoiler options, Recaro front seating) that are optional for the base STI.

 The Tale of the Tape